trungtpham/trungtpham.github.io/index.md

 **Welcome!**

-I was born on a tranquil rubber and coffee farm in VietNam, surrounded by the awe-inspiring beauty of nature.
-My journey into the realm of science and technology began later in life, as I didn't have access to a computer and the internet until I reached the age of 20.
-Fueled by determination and a thirst for knowledge, I set forth on a path of exploration and innovation.

-Today, I take immense pride in my role as a Principal Scientist at NVIDIA, a renowned company celebrated for its state-of-the-art technology.
-My journey stands as a testament to the belief that hard work and self-confidence can lead to remarkable success, regardless of one's starting point.

-At NVIDIA, I work on cutting-edge technologies that empower vehicles to navigate autonomously.
-In particular, I focus on BEV perception, online mapping, and end-to-end models for autonomous driving.
+I’m a Principal Scientist at NVIDIA, driving research and productization of LLMs, VLMs, and VLAs to tackle real-world challenges in autonomous driving.
+My work focuses on BEV perception, online mapping, end-to-end self-driving models, and large-scale synthetic data generation, bridging cutting-edge AI with deployable vehicle systems.

-Prior to my time at NVIDIA, I conducted research at the Australian Centre of Robotic Vision and earned my PhD in Computer Vision from the University of Adelaide in 2014.
-In 2013, I had the privilege of being one of 200 young researchers from around the world invited to a prestigious event known as the Heidelberg Laureate Forum.
-In 2012, Google recognized my contributions to computer vision with a special scholarship.
+I earned my PhD in Computer Vision at the University of Adelaide and conducted research at the Australian Centre of Robotic Vision.
+My contributions have been recognized with a Google Scholarship (2012) and an invitation to the Heidelberg Laureate Forum (2013).

-**Research**

-I engage in research within the domains of computer vision and machine learning.
-My work has been featured in prestigious journals and conferences in these fields, including TPAMI, CVPR, ICCV, ECCV, NIPS, and ICRA.
-Notably, my research has garnered over 2000 citations as of December 2022, reflecting its significant impact in the academic community.

 **News**
 * April 2024: I am promoted to Principal Scientist at NVIDIA.